Tokyo Blade: Solo projects and new activities (2008–present)

 Andy Boulton went on to be in the band XFX, later concentrating his efforts on a solo album and on teaching electric and bass guitar.

 For a while, Alan Marsh joined the cast of a musical based on the story of Jack the Ripper.

 Second vocalist Vick Wright wrote a number of screenplays and a novel called "South of the Pole", worked on the production of a comedy show, and pursued a publishing deal.

 Bassist Andy Wrighton (Deep Machine, Shogun) and guitarist John Wiggins (Deep Machine, Slam) joined the reformed Deep Machine in 2009, with guitarist Bob Hooker, singer Lenny Baxter (ex-Gangland) and drummer Chas Towler (Slam).
 Deep Machine split up in October 2015.

 After more than twelve years of inactivity, a new version of Tokyo Blade was rebuilt by guitarist Bryan Holland, including Andy Boulton alongside new members: singer Chris Gillen, drummer Lorenzo Gonzalez, and bassist Frank Sapardi.
 This lineup of the band successfully toured throughout Europe during 2007-2010.

 Andy Boulton quit the band just prior to the band's Autumn 2009 European tour, citing health reasons; he gave Bryan Holland his blessing to continue without him.
 The remaining members of the band therefore carried on, to fulfill their touring contracts and commitments.

 Following the conclusion of the 2009 tour and the release of the Live in Germany album, the band's previous lineup dissolved in 2010.
 Andy Boulton subsequently re-enlisted four members of the band's classic lineup: John Wiggins, Andy Wrighton and Steve Pierce, with vocalist Chris Gillen remaining on board.
 However, Gillen did not perform or record with the band again and was soon replaced by Domain singer Nicolaj Ruhnow.

 The band recorded their next album Thousand Men Strong with producer Chris Tsangarides, and it was released in March 2011.
 Tokyo Blade was a live attraction at metal festivals in 2010, 2011, 2012 and 2013.

 In early 2012, former member Ray Dismore formed a band called Innovator, alongside vocalist Mike Vickers.
 They have since released several albums of original material.

 Nicolaj Ruhnow left Tokyo Blade abruptly in 2014, citing a fallout with Andy Boulton, and Chris Gillen then returned to the band as lead vocalist.

 A reformation of Tokyo Blade's classic lineup occurred in 2016, when vocalist Alan Marsh rejoined Andy Boulton, John Wiggins, Andy Wrighton and Steve Pierce in the band.
 This lineup recorded the albums Unbroken (released in 2018), Dark Revolution (released in 2020) and Fury (released in 2022).
 Their next album, Time Is the Fire, was released on 17 January 2025.

-Former drummer Ace Finchum died in October 2025, at the age of 62.